 If baldness runs in your family, birth control pills can speed up the hair loss process.

 Other hormonal birth control methods can also cause or worsen hair loss.
 These methods include:

 - hormone injections, such as Depo-Provera

 - vaginal rings, such as NuvaRing

 Women who have a family history of hormone-related hair loss may lose hair while on the pill or just after they discontinue it.
 Some women lose a little bit of hair.
 Other women lose large clumps of hair or experience a lot of thinning.
 Hair loss in pregnancy is also hormonally related to hair being in the resting phase for longer periods.

 Hair loss can also happen when you switch from one type of pill to another.

 Hair loss caused by birth control pills is usually temporary.
-It should stop within a few months after your body gets used to the pill or after you’ve been off of it for a while.
+It should stop within a few months after your body gets used to the pill.
+Hair loss should also stop after you’ve been off of the pill for a while.

 Low-androgen birth control pills include:

 - norethindrone-ethinyl estradiol (Ovcon-35, Brevicon, Modicon, Ortho Novum 7/7/7, Tri-Norinyl)